Insomniac City: Relationship with New York City

 Throughout Hayes' memoir, he documents his relationship with New York City: he describes his feelings about various subway lines, the changing of seasons, and his brief encounters with an assortment of characters – shopkeepers, skateboarding teens, street artists, and homeless people – who are often his photographic subjects.
 Hayes writes of New York, "It requires a certain kind of unconditional love to love living here.
 But New York repays you in time in memorable encounters, at the very least."

 Reception

 Kirkus Reviews called Insomniac City "a unique and exuberant celebration of life and love".
 The New York Times described Hayes' poetry as "pedestrian", but his photographic portraits as "frank, beautiful, bewitching".
 Brain Pickings called the book a "dual love letter...a lyrical reminder that happiness and heartache are inseparably entwined".

 The book was named to Amazon's "best biographies and memoirs of 2017" list.
 It has been translated into Korean.

-Film Adaptation
+Film adaptation

-Hayes has completed the screenplay for a film adaptation of Insomniac City, currently in the works from Brouhaha Entertainment.
+Hayes has completed a screenplay for a film adaptation of Insomniac City, in development by Brouhaha Entertainment as of December 2024.